Digital Preservation Coalition: Membership

 The DPC began with 7 original members and quickly expanded to 26 within the first year of operations.
 Membership was originally broken into three categories: Full Members, Associate Members, and Allied Organizations and Individuals (now referred to as Honorary Personal Members).
+The DPC's foundation established that it would be 'vendor and technology neutral', so technology providers and software companies cannot join the DPC or become involved in the DPC's governance.

-Full Members
+Full members

-Full members are organizations that were able to participate on the board of the Coalition and in all projects.